xhajnal/DiPS/README.md

 Graphical User Interface should appear now (With some additional output returned in the command line).

+For fully functional GUI please use screen with resolution
+ * minimal 1680x900 (HD+) or higher (all buttons visible but the text may be trimmed)
-For fully functional GUI (all the features fully visible) please use screen with resolution 1680x900 (HD+) or higher and set the scale of the screen to 100%.
+ * recommended 1920x1080 (FullHD) or higher (all the features fully visible)

+run application in fullscreen and set the scale of the screen to 100%.

 *****